 Day Zero delves into the beginning of the end for humanity, set at the start of a robot revolution.
 It follows the tale of Pounce, a “nannybot” that was created to look like a friendly tiger for the child he cares for, named Ezra.
 The story gets into some existential quandaries while touching on social justice issues, but it does so in a way that doesn’t feel abrupt or jarring to the fast-paced journey.
 At times, I literally felt like I was Pounce, a tigerbot fighting his way through different scenarios to ensure the safety of his loved one.

-If you’re looking for a robot book that’s filled with heart, you’re going to want to pre-order C. Robert Cargill’s Day Zero.
+If you’re looking for a robot book that’s filled with heart, you’re going to want to pick up C. Robert Cargill’s Day Zero.

 Mockingbird by Walter Tevis (1980)